-An introduction to the Freight Forwarding industry
+An Introduction to the Freight Forwarding Industry

 This can be from door to door, or any points in between (commonly called the supply chain).

-Doing business with a freight forwarding company is simply like doing business with any other customer or supplier.
-It is all a matter of need and cost benefits.
-The freight forwarder can save you an awful lot of time, headaches and cost.
-Of course, you can try to arrange this yourself, but you would have to navigate your way around Customs, quarantine, trucking, terminal, air or shipping lines, documentary requirements and any number of other complexities that are just part of what you pay a freight forwarder to do.
+By understanding options, processes and potential pitfalls, the freight forwarder can save you an awful lot of time, headaches and cost.
+Of course, you can try to arrange this yourself, but you would have to navigate your way around customs, quarantine, trucking, terminal, air or shipping lines, documentary requirements and more.
+There are these and any number of other complexities that are part of what you pay a freight forwarder to arrange and deal with.

 As international business has grown, so has the complexity of the services provided by the freight forwarding industry.
-And, now, many freight forwarders use the word “logistics” to cover the entire gammut of freight forwarding services.
+And, now, many freight forwarders use the word “logistics” to cover the entire gamut of freight forwarding services.
 Particularly since every international transaction requires more than one mode of transport.

 Basically, you need to define your freight requirements, and then find a company who can give you the service that you want.

 It is most important that the freight forwarder you choose is familiar with services and processes at both ends of the supply chain.
 This way they can appropriately discuss rates and transport options.
 We have over 30 years experience in the industry and have built connections around the world in order to provide you with a wide range of options for your shipping.